New York Store Manager to the Rescue

 On any given day, Rent-A-Center employees are expected to be skilled operators, great communicators, customer advocates, and more.
 But sometimes, circumstances arise in which no amount of training could prepare them for what to do next.
-In such situations, they are called on to make decisions above and beyond what’s covered in the employee handbook, and there is no better example than Taijuan Littleton, a 12-year RAC veteran and store manager in training in Buffalo, New York.
+In such situations, they are called on to make decisions above and beyond what’s covered in the employee handbook, and there is no better example than Taijuan Littleton, a 12-year Rent-A-Center veteran and store manager in training in Buffalo, New York.

 In early December, Taijuan had difficulty reaching a customer regarding a scheduled appointment.
 Something didn’t seem right to him after he repeatedly called her house without an answer.